Frequently Asked Questions

 Take your time to read through my website.
 If you sense that I may be a good fit based on what you are reading, you can email me at email@example.com.

-It may be helpful to consider my specializations in anxiety, eating disorders, OCD, phobias, self esteem or chronic shame issues, and issues of young adulthood.
+It may be helpful to consider my specializations in anxiety and panic, eating disorders, obsessive compulsive disorder (OCD), self esteem and self identity development, chronic illness/pain and somatic symptoms, medical trauma and issues of young adulthood.
 You may identify with one or many of these areas when seeking therapy with me.
 When we work together we will address the broader range of individualized areas impacting you.

 I enjoy working with clients who are willing to try new things, practice skills between session, and prioritize therapy appointments when scheduled.
 I work with clients who value self-growth, understanding, and are looking for a warm compassionate therapist who takes an active direct role in their treatment.